ProofOfToss/token-sale-contracts/README.md

 The repository contains all necessary smart-contracts for Proof of Toss token sale:

 * [Crowdsale contracts](TokenSale/Crowdsale):
-    * TossCrowdsale: the crowdsale contract itself
+    * Crowdsale: the crowdsale contract itself
-    * RefundVault: the vault to refund the funds transferred to TossCrowdsale contract in case of failed token sale
+    * RefundVault: the vault to refund the funds transferred to Crowdsale contract in case of failed token sale
-    * TossSVTAllocation: the contract to keep locked tokens reserved for Proof of Toss team
+    * AllocationToss: the contract to keep locked tokens reserved for Proof of Toss team
 * [Token contract](TokenSale/Token):
     * ERC20Basic: basic version of ERC20 token interface (OpenZeppelin)
     * ERC20: full ERC20 token interface (OpenZeppelin)
     * BasicToken: basic version of StandardToken (OpenZeppelin)
     * StandardToken: full version of ERC20 token (OpenZeppelin)
+    * BurnableToken: implementation of burnable token functionality
     * PausableToken: implementation of pausable token functionality (OpenZeppelin)
     * MintableToken: implementation of mintable token functionality (OpenZeppelin)
     * FreezingToken: implementation of freezing token functionality
     * MigratableToken: implementation of migratable token functionality
     * MigrationAgent: the migration agent to use in MigrablteToken
-    * TossToken: the token itself for Proof of Toss token sale
+    * Token: the token itself for Proof of Toss token sale
 * Ownable: base contract of ownable behaviour (OpenZeppelin)
 * Pausable: base contract of pausable behaviour (OpenZeppelin with modifications)
 * SafeMath: Math operations with safety checks that throw on error (OpenZeppelin)